U

 What payment terms do you typically offer?

-• Production: typically deposit + balance before shipment
+• Production: typically deposit plus balance before shipment

-• Established clients: terms adjustable based on history
+• Established clients: terms can be adjusted by history and order profile

 Can you handle rush orders or expedited production?

-Rush orders may be possible depending on capacity, complexity, and whether it’s a repeat order.
+Rush orders may be possible depending on capacity, complexity, material availability, and whether it is a repeat program.
+We assess feasibility before commitment.

 What makes U-My different from other manufacturers?